EmberGamingStudios/MD-Sudo/README.md

 THIS IS NOT AFFILIATED WITH Liam Vickers Animation or GLITCH Productions.

-All source code is AGPLv3 and all assets (unless otherwise stated) are CC BY-SA-NC (NC as required by Liam Vickers).
+All source code is AGPLv3 and all assets (unless otherwise stated) are CC BY-SA.

 NOTE: Some music is missing, check "audio/missing music.txt" and CREDITS for more information.